Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 You feel restless, on edge, or uneasy for no clear reason.

-If that sounds like you, this post is for you.
+If that sounds familiar, this is for you.

 One of the most confusing things about anxiety is that it often doesn’t match what’s happening around you.